hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 ## Configuring Modules :  githubidp
 Our two Plugins not only extend the capabilities of Hamlet, they both include Hamlet Modules - pre-configured sections of a Solution that are layered underneath our Solution.

 We’ll first configure the _githubidp_ module, which adds an `apigateway` and `lambda` components to our Solution.
-The `lambda` contains a number of functions that will perform the necessary authorisation steps for our SPA.
+The `lambda` contains a number of functions that will perform the necessary authorisation steps for our site.

 Add the following to the Solution to configure the module  (non-relevant configuration is trimmed from the example) :